jaidenjaku/job-hunt-tracker/README.md

    python main.py
    ```

-For automated runs, add the same values as GitHub Actions secrets (Settings → Secrets and variables → Actions), and the scheduled workflow will handle the rest.
+For automated runs, add the same environment values to GitHub Actions secrets (Settings → Secrets and variables → Actions), and the scheduled workflow will handle the rest.